mickfuzz/phd4/_posts/thesis_chapters/2023-2-7-Discussion.md

 - Compare key elements of 3M - Then other more general frameworks , pbl, udl, cop, col - These differ in scope and specificity, and thus utility for practitioners
 - Synthesis of conceptions of designing for learner agency in an emerging community of coders
   - compare Resnick / Paperts features of 'designing for tinkerability', with TADS and creating hooking points for double stimulation (warping anchors)
-  - note different emphasis on the agency of the learner
+  - note different emphasis on the agency of the learner to one focusing on curriculum knowledge and resulting reccommendations
+  - also compare concept of computational fluency of Resnick.
   - differing focus on the role of the designer
   - similarities in process - iterative, empowerment